cromarty/ansible-role-docker-tls/README.md

 But I am no security expert.

-## How to Configure Docker Contained Serveices Remotely
+## How to Configure Docker Contained Services Remotely

 I recently had a very difficult time finding out how to configure a service running in Docker containers running on remote hosts with